Member Leadership Development Program

 Requirements for participants:

 - If you are a home care worker or personal support worker, it is your responsibility to find coverage and respite care for your client during the times you are participating in the MLDP

 - You must have a reliable automobile, auto insurance, and a valid driver’s license and be able to drive several miles each day.

 - You must be able to work a full 40, scheduled hours per week.

 - You must be able to effectively work independently.

 - You must be able to accurately track and report work activities and participate in all scheduled trainings, meetings, and conference calls.

-The work schedule will primarily be Tuesday through Friday, 11:30am to 8pm and Saturday 9am to 5:30pm except the first week of the program, which will be largely classroom-based and field training.
-The first week schedule will be Monday through Friday, 9am to 5:30pm.
-There will be a couple of additional training days in the final week of the program and that schedule will also by 9am to 5:30pm.
+The work schedule will primarily be Sunday through Thursday, 11:30am to 8pm except the first week of the program, which will be largely classroom-based and field training.
+The first week schedule will be Sunday through Thursday, 9am to 5:30pm.
+There will be a couple of additional training days in the final week of the program.
 Exact schedule and training location will be shared before the start of the program.

 In addition to initial training, participants will be supported with daily check-in calls with an organizer as well as additional one on one field training throughout the program.